 - Perfect (Psalms 19:7).

 Circumcision was a ritual of the Mosaic law which was a temporary, ceremonial law of the Old Testament.
 This law was abolished at the cross (Ephesians 2:15).
 Do people still circumcise today?
-Yes, and that is because it is more healthy and hygienic, but of itself holds no more religious value.
+Yes, and that is for health reasons, but of itself, this rite holds no more religious value.

 In His service,